cntools/libsurvive/README.md

 to get the [necessary development dependencies](https://www.nuget.org/packages/lapacke/).
 After you generate the project, open the solution in visual studio and run build all.

 [Websocketd](http://websocketd.com/) should work the same with with the visualization tool; assuming you put it somewhere in the system path.
-In the build binary folder there should be a `survive-websocketd.ps1` which can be ran as a PowerShell file.
+In the build binary folder (`./build-win/Release` if you built from `make.ps1`) there should be a `survive-websocketd.ps1` which can be ran as a PowerShell file.

 # Current Status